mieweb/docs/content/functions/system-administration/system-controls/user-provider-and-department-management.md

 Above the Search field and filters are two navigation links:

-1. View Departments: This link navigates to the default landing page–the Departments view.
+1. <strong>View Departments</strong>: This link navigates to the default landing page–the Departments view.
     * Departments are listed alphabetically, with options to edit or delete, by default.
     * This page can be returned to at any point during the user/department editing by simply clicking the View Departments link.
     * Additional links are available, at the top of the table, which allow filtering to Show User Counts (displays the number of users within each department) and to Show Inactive (lists all inactive departments).
-2. View User Access: This link navigates to the User Access view.
+2. <strong>View User Access</strong>: This link navigates to the User Access view.
     * This page displays all usernames, their security exceptions and statuses, as well as their associated security roles.
     * Options are available to review previous revisions to security exceptions and by whom they were made.
     * A Show CSV link is available to download a CSV of the user list.